lBielenin/KebabMasterApp/README.md

 - Order Viewer (arg: -viewer): for customers for checking order status.

-Program requires MS SQL Server database to work, set up script is in folder ./KebabSetUpScript
+Program requires MS SQL Server database to work, set up script is in folder ./KebabSetUpScript To prevent unwanted user interaction, the "close" button was removed, program can still be closed via Alt+F4, but menu kiosks aren't supposed to have keyboard connected during the day.